coveo/source.coveo.com/_posts/2019-03-19-people-page.md

 We also have multiple other sources in our index: Salesforce, Jira, Discourse, Google Drive, Internal Documentation, Public Documentation, etc. Most sources have their own fields describing who created what and who modified it.

 To reduce complexity at query time, we normalize the fields using common field names for all sources to identify who worked on a document.
-We called those fields `@authors` for document creators ,and `@contributors` for people who modified the document; the latter is set as a multi-value fields on the Coveo platform.
+We called those fields `@authors` for document creators, and `@contributors` for people who modified the document; the fields are set as multi-value fields on the Coveo platform.

 For example: